ckoukoutchos/react-lightning-lectures/README.md

 export const FETCH_USERS = 'FETCH_USERS';
 ```

 Since we have Redux set up to use sagas, our action will pass through our middleware before reaching the store.
+Think of middleware as software that runs between (in the middle of) other code, injecting some additional functionality or spinning off other processes based on the passing code (e.g. request/response handling of HTTP calls in an API).
 We have a 'watchUser' saga that listens for (`takesEvery`) `FETCH_USERS` action type:

 ```javascript
 userSaga.js;